alteca/webpack-boilerplate/README.md

 }
 ```

-The build result will be following exactly the json entry path.
-So each time you add an entry, you know exactly what will be produced.
+The compiled files will be located as described in the json input.
+This way, every time you add an entry, you'll know exactly what will be generated.

 ### Build the project